MIT-CAVE/cave_app/cave_api/docs/all_keys/geos.md

 ### `geos`
 The `geos` group takes in data and renders it as geographic areas on the "**Map**" view, to visualize spatial distribution of parameters.

 The internal structure of `geos` is very similar to that of the `arcs` and `nodes` groups.
-The most relevant discrepancy is the addition of a special key `geoJson` that is closely related to the GeoJSON data retrieved from the [`geoJsons`](#geoJsons) group.
+The most relevant discrepancy is the addition of the special key `geoJson`.

 Let's look inside the structure of `geos`:
 ```py